tanyastead/fungal-repository/README.md

 ### B. Exploring the output from the search
 Once the user can clicked on the `Search` button on the main page, they are automatically navigated to the 'Results' tab, which displays the output from the search query.

-If the user selected `Gene (Name or Function)`, they are presented with a table containing 6 columns: `Gene`, which lists gene ID; `Functional Annotation`, displaying gene description, if available, with text hyperlinked to the corresponding GO web page when GO terms are present in the input file; `Contrasts`, listing all experimental contrasts investigated in the study where the gene was identified; `Author`, displaying the author(s) associated with the study, `Year`, indicating the year the study was conducted; and `Description`, which displays either the study title or is a short description of the study.
+If the user selected `Gene (Name or Function)`, they are presented with a table containing 6 columns:
+- `Gene`, which lists gene ID;
+- `Functional Annotation`, displaying gene description, if available, with text hyperlinked to the corresponding GO web page when GO terms are present in the input file;
+- `Contrasts`, listing all experimental contrasts investigated in the study where the gene was identified;
+- `Author`, displaying the author(s) associated with the study,
+- `Year`, indicating the year the study was conducted;
+- `Description`, which displays either the study title or is a short description of the study.

 If the user selected `Condition`, they are presented with a table containing only 4 columns: `Contrasts`, `Author`, `Year`, and `Descriptioin`.